nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle-manager.md

   }
 ```

-The recycling is done in 5 stages:
+The recycling is done in five stages:

 ![img](images/blog/aws-account-lifecycle-manager/recycling-diag-highres.png)